-- Fill the piping bag with the maple syrup frosting.
+Fill the piping bag with the maple syrup frosting.

 	- Starting in the centre of each cupcake pipe swirls, so that the entire top of the cupcake is covered and then, continue to pipe, bringing the tip back to the centre and finishing with a star, as the nozzle is pulled away.

 	- Continue piping until each cupcake is generously topped with frosting.

 	- To finish the decoration, drizzle approximately 1/2 teaspoon of maple syrup on to the top of the frosting, allowing the drizzle to drip around the frosting swirls.

 	Baking these cupcakes certainly makes the most of seasonal fruit.
-Since there are plenty of apples freely available they will be made again.
+Since there are plenty of apples freely available I will be making again.
 Another reason to bake them is also so they can be shared.
 While none of our friends or neighbours expect deliveries of cake, it is an extra special way of sharing our abundance of apples, which are also given away.

 	If you have enjoyed the recipe for these Maple Syrup Frosted Apple Cupcakes you may also like these:

 	Because I find baking and cooking relaxing, creating new recipes can also be very rewarding, especially as I get to share them here, on Feasting Is Fun.
 Firstly as a personal achievement and also because of the pleasure my baking brings to others.
 Faces full of pleasure as they bite into a delicious treat, big smiles when a friend receives a birthday bake and gracious thanks from a busy, tired family upon receipt of a homemade lasagne, all bring me a deep sense of joy.
 Life is for sharing and if my small contribution encourages others to do the same, well then, this blog, Feasting is Fun, will have served its purpose.

 	Do you share your makes and bakes?